 An Additional Voluntary Contribution (AVC) plan is set up by an employer for employees to make further contributions to potentially build up additional retirement benefits.
 It's designed to sit alongside the main company pension scheme.

-For most AVCs, the contributions are invested and so, the longer you pay into in an AVC and the higher the contribution, the more likely that you will receive additional income when it comes to retirement.
-You may also be able to take the money from age 55 either before, at the same time as, or after your main scheme (subject to the scheme rules).
+For most AVCs, the contributions are invested and so, the longer you pay into in an AVC and the higher the contribution, the more likely that you'll receive additional income when it comes to retirement.
+You might also be able to take the money from age 55 either before, at the same time as, or after your main scheme (subject to the scheme rules).

 Check with your employer to see if they offer an AVC plan.

 An AVC is an investment based product and so the value can go down as well as up and you might get back less than you put in.
 What you get back will depend on the fund chosen and how it performs.

 Features of AVCs

 - There may be lower administration charges compared to investing a separate Personal Pension scheme.

 - Flexibility - you can stop or vary the amount you pay.
 But bear in mind that charges will continue to be deducted and will affect your benefits at retirement.

 - Tax relief on your contributions (up to certain limits).
 More information can be found here.